NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_nfs-security.rst

 | ``nas_secure_file_permissions``   | Optional   | "auto"          | Create backing files for Cinder volumes to only be readable and writable by owner and group if 'true'; as readable and writable by owner, group, and world if 'false'.
 If 'auto', run as 'true' if in a "greenfield" environment and run as 'false' if existing volumes are found on startup.   |
 +-----------------------------------+------------+-----------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Tablei 4.10.
+Table 4.10.
 Configuration options for NFS Security

 When ``nas_secure_file_operations`` is set to 'true', Cinder operations on the backing files for Cinder volumes run as the dedicated *cinder*